 Tom Wright CBE, Chief Executive

-Mike Holt, Director of People and Business Services
+Mike Hold, Director of People and Business Services

 Mike joined Guide Dogs in 2011 after a long career in the Pharmaceutical Industry.
 Although initially qualified as a Chemist, Mike has spent most of his career working in people centred roles in Human Resources and Organisation Development arena.
 Mike leads the People and Performance directorate which has responsibility for HR, Learning and Organisation Development, Volunteering, Health & Safety and Legal & Compliance.

 Esther Jackson, (interim) Director of Marketing, Digital and Influencing